HuaiyuWEI/ROMS_MOR/README.md

 # Idealized UCLA-ROMS Simulation Generator

-`NewExp_xxx.m` are MATLAB scripts that generate all necessary configuration and input files to run an idealized UCLA-ROMS simulation.
+`NewExp_xxx.m` contains MATLAB scripts that generate all required configuration and input files for running idealized UCLA-ROMS simulations.
+For new users, NewExp_Neptune_MOR.m is a good starting point for exploring the workflow.

 ## Cluster Configuration